-How to find a good marriage therapist or couples counselor
+How to find a good marriage therapist or couples counsellor

-In the UK, although it is not illegal for anyone to call themselves a marriage counselor or therapist, licensed psychotherapists and counselors will have studied at postgraduate level for a number of years and undertaken hundreds of hours of practical, supervised work in order to qualify as therapists.
+In the UK, although it is not illegal for anyone to call themselves a marriage counsellor or therapist, licensed psychotherapists and counsellors will have studied at postgraduate level for a number of years and undertaken hundreds of hours of practical, supervised work in order to qualify as therapists.

 At Prohealth Therapy, we vet our couples therapists to ensure that they are registered and insured to practice as a therapist in the UK.
 We check that they are registered members of UK professional bodies, to ensure that all of our therapists have completed the professional training necessary to work as a licensed practitioner.